All Products

 keyUsage = digitalSignature, keyEncipherment

-2. Run the following command to generate the root certificate.
+2. Generate the root certificate.

 openssl req -x509 -config ca.cnf -newkey rsa:4096 -sha256 -nodes -out cacert.pem -outform PEM